-Scholarship aid is awarded according to the need and merit of the student and the resources of the Institute for this purpose.
-Some full-tuition scholarships are granted.
-Financial aid is renewable on a yearly basis, provided the student remains in good standing and continues to demonstrate financial need.
-Applications for renewal must be made each year.
-Awards may also be reviewed during the academic year if a student's financial circumstances change substantially.
-Students must notify the financial aid officer of all additional awards or sources of support such as that received from denominational agencies, outside grants and scholarships, and parental contributions.
+Federal eligibility may also be reviewed during the academic year if a student's financial circumstances change substantially; additional scholarship or prize support from the ISM is not available.
+Students must notify the financial aid office of all additional awards or sources of support, such as that received from denominational agencies, outside grants and scholarships, and parental contributions.